 Instruct the editor to change 12.7.7.1 General as follows:

-The Authenticator uses the Group key handshake to send a new GTK and, if management frame protection is negotiated, a new IGTK, and if beacon protection is enabled, a new BIGTK to the Supplicant.
+The Authenticator uses the Group key handshake to send a new GTK and, if management frame protection is negotiated, a new IGTK, and if beacon protection is enabled, a new BIGTK, and if WUR frame protection is negotiated, a new WIGTK to the Supplicant.

 The Authenticator may initiate the exchange when a Supplicant is disassociated or deauthenticated.